 People who might need to use Safe Places carry a Safe Places card with emergency contact details.
 If they need help, they can go to public places, like shops, community centres and libraries, that have a Safe Places sticker in their window and ask staff there for help.

-We work together with Devon and Cornwall Police and Cornwall Health and Making Partnerships (CHAMPS) on the Safe Places scheme.
+We work together with Devon and Cornwall Police and Cornwall People First on the Safe Places scheme.

 Safe Places cards

 If you would like a Safe Places card or want your business to become a Safe Place email email@example.com.
 Alternatively you can call us on 01872 326035.